 However, there may be some cases where you want to delete the branch.
 This is usually if you created a branch and ended up not needing it in the first place.

-And, a word of advice — don't delete master.
+And, a word of advice — don't delete master

 You may also have cause to delete a branch locally if you personally have no need to keep the branch, and would rather just keep it on the server.

-Deleting a branch is done using the -d switch of the git branch command.
+Deleting a branch is done using the -d

 git branch -d myBranch

 Note that git will NOT allow you to delete the branch you currently have checked out.
-Make sure that you have another branch (such as master) checked out first.

 Please talk to your codevelopers before deleting a branch from the remote repository!